leonardo-ra/PI/Setup/README.md

 **Não sei se querem também os vossos?**

->This project was only possible thanks to the environment provided by the brilliant team at PICadvanced, as well as engineers: Pedro Silva, Francisco Rodrigues and Professor Mário Lima.
+>This project was only possible thanks to the environment provided by the brilliant team at PICadvanced, as well as engineers: Pedro Silva & Francisco Rodrigues, alongside Professor Mário Lima.

 **Posso tirar a quote se acharem que fica estúpido...**